 Import dependency is also high in pharmaceuticals.
 With current imports of €13 billion - projected to increase by 79% by 2026 - and a large trade deficit of €12.6 billion, this value chain is important for building resilience to supply chain shocks, such as those caused by the Covid-19 pandemic.
 At the same time, the strong expected rise in demand opens attractive investment opportunities.
 Developing intra-regional value chains in medicaments indeed requires massive investment in the production of both outputs and inputs.
-Current exports of medicaments, worth €833 million, are insufficient to meet regional demand and only source 2% of their inputs locally.
+Current exports of medicaments, worth \in 833 million, are insufficient to meet regional demand and only source 2% of their inputs locally.
 What are the key challenges faced by firms in this sector?

 Reconciling the cost of production with the purchasing power on the continent.
 Key cost drivers mentioned by businesses are the shortage of skilled labour specialized in disciplines relevant to the pharmaceuticals sector and fragmented production across countries, with a focus on national markets that lack the necessary scale for more cost effective production.
 Strong formal competition from Asian suppliers and strong informal competition from the counterfeit and expired drug markets.
-The cost of small scale, principally domestic marketfocused production also makes the sector uncompetitive vis-à-vis mass production coming from countries such as India and China.
-Investment in R&D is further hampered by inadequate protection of intellectual property and limited public and private investments in healthcare and research and innovation
+The cost of small scale, principally domestic market-focused production also makes the sector uncompetitive vis-à-vis mass production coming from countries such as India and China.
+Investment in R&D is further hampered by inadequate protection of intellectual property and limited public and private investments in healthcare and research and innovation.

-Sub-regions with potential Input providers with export potential >\$10 m Output providers with comparative advantage or comparative advantage or export potential >\$10 m,
+3 Sub-regions with potential

+Input providers with comparative advantage or export potential >\$10 m

-The main challenge in Africa is infiltration of counterfeit and substandard products.
+Output providers with comparative advantage or export potential >\$10 m, among them 1 LDC For locally manufactured medicines, VAT is applied on inactive and packaging materials but not on APIs.
+For imported medicines, VAT is not applied.
+This leads to unfair competition. " The main challenge in Africa is infiltration of counterfeit and substandard products.
 If this is not addressed and harmonized across the continent, it will be difficult to achieve self-reliance in raw material production.